 The flea beetle (family Chrysomelidae) is a pesky visitor to most gardens.
-The beetle targets tasty plants in the families Solanaceae (potatoes, tomatoes, eggplant, peppers) and Brassicaceae (broccoli, kale, cabbage, collards).
+The beetle targets tasty plants in the families Solanaceae (potatoes, tomatoes, eggplant, peppers) and Brassicaceae ( including cole crops: broccoli, kale, cabbage, collards).

 Its capacity to overwinter in soil and plant debris makes it challenging to manage, and very sneaky.
 The flea beetle inflicts both above and below-ground injuries to its target.

 Above-ground injury is characterized by “shot-holing” in the leaves of the host.
 Sound unsightly?
 Well, it is.

 Shot-holing is a collection of small pits and holes that the insect chews out of the host’s leaves.
 Young and recently transplanted plants are particularly susceptible.
 For the fastidious gardener, this little beetle can cause a lot of frustration!

 Just in case the above-ground damage wasn’t scary enough, I’ll continue.
 Below ground, the larvae feed on the roots and tubers of host plants.

 Notable is the damage suffered by potatoes from this insect, resulting in grooves marking the surface or small holes in the skin and outer flesh.

 Last spring, my husband I planted the most perfect potato patch.
 We patiently waited while the precious spuds grew.
 We noticed some small holes dotting the foliage of the plant’ leaves, but nothing too alarming (we thought…).

 Dig day arrived, and to our great annoyance, our spuds appeared to have been poked by a ballpoint pen, with dark holes spotting the otherwise beautiful tubers.